FormidableLabs/spectacle/README.md

 Building the dist version of the slides is as easy as running `npm run build:dist`

-If you want to deploy the slideshow to surge, run `npm run deploy`
+If you want to deploy the slideshow to [surge](https://surge.sh/), run `npm run deploy`

-<span role="img" aria-label="Warning Sign">⚠️</span> If you are deploying the dist version to [GitHub Pages](https://pages.github.com/ 'GitHub Pages'), note that the built bundle uses an absolute path to the `/dist/` directory while GitHub Pages requires the relative `./dist/` to find any embedded assets and/or images.
-A very hacky way to fix this is to edit one place in the produced bundle, as shown [in this GitHub issue](https://github.com/FormidableLabs/spectacle/issues/326#issue-233283633 'GitHub: spectacle issue #326').
+_<span role="img" aria-label="Warning Sign">⚠️ </span> WARNING: If you are deploying the dist version to [GitHub Pages](https://pages.github.com/ 'GitHub Pages'), note that the built bundle uses an absolute path to the `/dist/` directory while GitHub Pages requires the relative `./dist/` to find any embedded assets and/or images.
+A very hacky way to fix this is to edit one place in the produced bundle, as shown [in this GitHub issue](https://github.com/FormidableLabs/spectacle/issues/326#issue-233283633 'GitHub: spectacle issue #326')._

 <a name="presenting"></a>